chrisjobando/personal-site/src/data/projects/music-vault.md

 ---
-title: Markdown Test Page
+title: Music Vault
-publishDate: 01 Dec 2021
+publishDate: 21 Oct 2023
-description: A sample page with the most common elements of an article, including headings, paragraphs, lists, and images.
-Use it as a starting point for applying your own styles.
+description: A comprehensive app for music lovers to log their vinyl collections, view streaming stats, and connect with others with similar taste.
 ---

 ![Illustration of woman using a computer receiving likes](/assets/blog/casual-life-3d-likes.webp)